NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 #### version
 The version of the package, following the *major.minor.patch* pattern.
 Version numbers may include a pre-release suffix as described in [Package versioning](../concepts/package-versioning.md#pre-release-versions).
 #### description
-A long description of the package for UI display.
+A description of the package for UI display.
 #### authors
 A comma-separated list of packages authors, matching the profile names on nuget.org.
 These are displayed in the NuGet Gallery on nuget.org and are used to cross-reference packages by the same authors.